-Jewish Voice for Peace is a diverse and democratic community of activists inspired by Jewish tradition to work together for peace, social justice, and human rights.
+Jewish Voice for Peace is a diverse and democratic community of activists inspired by Jewish tradition to work together for peace, social justice, and liberation.
 We are a grassroots organization, which means our members are our power.

-While pro-Occupation organizations may be working with enormous budgets, we at JVP have members across the country who are passionate about creating a just peace in Palestine-Israel, and we won’t stop until we have reached our goal.
+While anti-Palestinian organizations may be working with enormous budgets, we at JVP have members across the country who are passionate about justice in Palestine, and we won’t stop until we have reached our goal.

 I deeply admire JVP’s decolonizing vision and its call to root one’s faith in justice work.
 Through JVP, I have found a home, a renewed understanding of spirituality, and a reason to remain hopeful about our capacity to transform ourselves and our world.

 Since joining JVP, I’ve begun to reengage with Jewish ritual and community in way that finally feels meaningful to me and consistent with my belief in honoring the humanity of all people.

 In JVP, I’ve found a community that lives into the best of Jewish traditions while unapologetically standing in solidarity with and taking leadership from Palestinians.